 At UNC, Dr. Seegel in his courses tends to look to disciplines well beyond history in order to find inspiration and innovation.
 He invites students to undertake the challenge of learning—and teaching oneself—how to read, write, research, and think independently about what historians do in their everyday craft, in relation to the liberal arts, science and technology, and rapidly changing fields in the spatial humanities and GIS.

-During Spring 2014, Dr. Seegel is teaching the following courses.
+During Fall 2014, Dr. Seegel is on sabbatical.